mozilla-ai/agent-factory/tests/README.md

 make test-unit
 ```

-The `test-unit` target will first make sure all the libraries in the `tests` dependency group are present in the environment, the run `pytest` on the two directories `unit/` and `tools/`.
+The `test-unit` target will first make sure all the libraries in the `tests` dependency group are present in the environment, then run all unit tests both for agent-factory and generated agent evaluation.

 ### Generation Tests